RoRoJ/n8n-docs/docs/integrations/builtin/trigger-nodes/index.md

 A trigger can be any of the following:

 - [Manual trigger](/integrations/builtin/core-nodes/n8n-nodes-base.manualworkflowtrigger.md): You click a button in n8n.
 Useful for testing and development.
-- [App event](/integrations/builtin/trigger-nodes/index.md): Something happens in an app like Telegram, Notion or Airtable.
+- [App event](/integrations/builtin/trigger-nodes/index.md): Something happens in an app like Telegram, Notion, or Airtable.
 - [Scheduled trigger](/integrations/builtin/core-nodes/n8n-nodes-base.scheduletrigger/index.md): The trigger fires every day, hour, or other time interval.
 - [Webhook call](/integrations/builtin/core-nodes/n8n-nodes-base.webhook/index.md): An HTTP request is received.
-- [Form submission](/integrations/builtin/core-nodes/n8n-nodes-base.formtrigger.md): A webform response is submitted.
+- [Form submission](/integrations/builtin/core-nodes/n8n-nodes-base.formtrigger.md): A web form response is submitted.
-- [Execution](/integrations/builtin/core-nodes/n8n-nodes-base.executeworkflowtrigger.md) by another workflow: An Execute Workflow node from a different workflow is called.
+- [Execution by another workflow](/integrations/builtin/core-nodes/n8n-nodes-base.executeworkflowtrigger.md): An Execute Workflow node from a different workflow is called.
 - [Chat message](/integrations/builtin/core-nodes/n8n-nodes-langchain.chattrigger/index.md): A chat message is sent to an AI node.
 - [Evaluation run](/integrations/builtin/core-nodes/n8n-nodes-base.evaluationtrigger.md): You run a dataset through the workflow to test performance.
 - [Email reception](/integrations/builtin/core-nodes/n8n-nodes-base.emailimap.md) (IMAP): A new email is received.
-- [Error](/integrations/builtin/core-nodes/n8n-nodes-base.errortrigger.md): Another workflow has an error
+- [Error](/integrations/builtin/core-nodes/n8n-nodes-base.errortrigger.md): Another workflow has an error.
 - [MCP server trigger](/integrations/builtin/core-nodes/n8n-nodes-langchain.mcptrigger.md): An MCP server connects to and executes a tool node.
 - [n8n trigger](/integrations/builtin/core-nodes/n8n-nodes-base.n8ntrigger.md): An event occurs on your n8n instance or the current workflow.
 - [SSE](/integrations/builtin/core-nodes/n8n-nodes-base.ssetrigger.md): A Server-Sent Event occurs.